Scrovegni Chapel: Description

 Giotto and his team covered all the internal surfaces of the chapel with frescoes, including the walls and the ceiling.
-The nave is 20.88 metres long, 8.41 metres wide, and 12.65 metres high.
+The nave is 20.88 m long, 8.41 m wide, and 12.65 m high.
 The apse area is composed of a square area (4.49 meters deep and 4.31 meters wide) and a pentagonal area (2.57 meters deep).
 The largest element is extensive cycles showing the Life of Christ and the Life of the Virgin.
 The wall at the rear of the church, through which the chapel is entered, has a large Last Judgement.
 There are also panels in grisaille (monochrome) showing the Vices and Virtues.

 The church was dedicated to Santa Maria della Carità at the Feast of the Annunciation, 1303, and consecrated in 1305.
 Much of Giotto's fresco cycle focuses on the life of the Virgin Mary and celebrates her role in human salvation.
 A motet by Marchetto da Padova appears to have been composed for the dedication on 25 March 1305.
 The chapel is also known as the Arena Chapel because it was built on land purchased by Enrico Scrovegni that abutted the site of a Roman arena.
 The space was where an open-air procession and sacred representation of the Annunciation to the Virgin had been played out for a generation before the chapel was built.